jjvanzon/Circular-Language-Spec/broader-view/from-spec/commands-broader-view/commands-compared-to-objects.md

 ### Introduction

 Notation for commands may differ from that of objects, mainly by usage of different shapes.
 The similarity in notations may lead to questions like: "Are commands just like objects?
 In what way might they be different?"
 This article tries to explore ways commands may compare to objects.
 Command creation behavior might not be covered, but be a separate topic altogether.

+### Command Versus Class

+*Commands* differ from *classes* in the following ways:

+- They may execute
+- A new command object may be created *on each call* to the command and the command object may be destroyed soon after the call.
+- The public writable objects may be written only right before the call.
+- The public readable objects may be read only right after the call.

 ### Commands Anywhere